Integrate Oracle Fusion Cloud with Data Lakehouse or Warehouse: The Ultimate Guide to Streamline Your Data Flow using BI Connector With Fabric

 Enterprises worldwide rely on Oracle Fusion Cloud applications to run their businesses.
 Most companies use at least one application from four main Fusion Cloud modules—Enterprise Resource Planning (ERP), Human Capital Management (HCM), Supply Chain Management (SCM), and Customer Experience (CX).

-Enterprises using Fusion Cloud applications enjoy plenty of advantages that almost no other alternative provides, be it in Financials, General Ledger, Payables, Receivables, Procurement, Inventory Management, Projects, Talent Management, Payroll, CRM, or everything from A to Z that a business needs to run smoothly.
+Enterprises using Fusion Cloud applications enjoy plenty of advantages that almost no other alternative provides.
+This includes Financials, General Ledger, Payables, Receivables, Procurement, Inventory Management, Projects, Talent Management, Payroll, CRM, or everything from A to Z that a business needs to run smoothly.
 It’s no surprise that these organizations’ mission-critical data live in Oracle Cloud.

-However, getting data out of Oracle Fusion Cloud for data warehousing, or data lake strategy purposes still remains a huge roadblock for these organizations.
-In this blog post, we’ll see the list of top use cases for Data Lakehouse Integration, the bottlenecks faced, the tools available, and the most efficient way to achieve seamless dataflow between Oracle Fusion Cloud and your Data Lakehouse/Warehouse.
+However, getting data out of Oracle Fusion Cloud is still a huge challenge.
+This applies to data warehousing and data lake strategy use cases.
+In this blog post, we’ll explore the top use cases for Data Lakehouse integration.
+We’ll also look at the bottlenecks companies face, the tools available, and the most efficient way to streamline data flow between Oracle Fusion Cloud and your Data Lakehouse or Warehouse.

 Oracle Fusion Cloud + Data Lakehouse Integration: Top Use Cases

-When it comes to data, all enterprises are grappling with a common challenge—creating and maintaining a unified repository of all the organization’s data for various purposes, including but not limited to operations, analytics, compliance, and machine learning.
+When it comes to data, all enterprises face a common challenge.
+They must create and maintain a unified data repository.
+This is used for operations, analytics, compliance, and machine learning, among other purposes.

 In this section, we’ll examine the top use cases for integrating Oracle Fusion Cloud with a Data Lakehouse or Warehouse.